GNSS Best Practices for AFC and Cisco Wireless AP Location Deployments

 Figure 9. show gnss info command: GNSS_Post Processor output

-The CiscoGNSS shows the satellite measurements calculated by the Cisco GNSS Processor.
-This is obtained by fine tuning the GNSS Post Processor output over 24 hours.
+The CiscoGNSS subsection of the command output shows the satellite measurements calculated by the Cisco GNSS Processor.
+These measurements are obtained by fine tuning the GNSS Post Processor output over 24 hours.

 A screen shot of a computerDescription automatically generated